 - Decreased interest in chewing or playing

 How Can You Prevent Dental Disease?

 The best dental disease prevention requires a two-sided approach.
 On the professional side, your pet should see their veterinarian yearly for a checkup.
-If your veterinarian recommends a dental cleaning, you should schedule the procedure as soon as possible.
+If your veterinarian recommends a teeth cleaning for your cat or dog, you should schedule the procedure as soon as possible.

 Our pet dental care procedures include the following steps: